Declaration in accordance with Section 289f of the German Commercial Code (Handelsgesetzbuch – HGB)

 - the schedule of responsibilities which determines which business areas are to be managed by the Board of Management member under his/her own responsibility,

 The Supervisory Board monitors the Board of Management and advises it regularly.
-Membership in the Supervisory Board is based on Germany’s One-Third Employee Representation Act (Drittelbeteiligungsgesetz); the Supervisory Board consists of six members, four of whom are elected by the Annual Shareholders’ Meeting and two by Biotest Group employees.
+The composition of the Supervisory Board is in accordance with the German One-Third Participation Act (Drittelbeteiligungsgesetz) and comprises of six members; four of the members are elected by the Annual Shareholders’ Meeting and two by employees.

-OGEL GmbH, a company based in Frankfurt am Main, Germany, is entitled under the Articles of Association to appoint representatives to sit on the Supervisory Board.
+OGEL GmbH, a company based in Frankfurt am Main, Germany, is entitled under the Articles of Association to appoint representatives to the Supervisory Board.
 See Biotest AG’s Articles of Association for details of this entitlement.
+As OGEL GmbH has sold all ordinary shares held by it to Tiancheng (Deutschland) Pharmaceutical Holdings AG in connection with the public takeover offer of Tiancheng dated May 18, 2017, the respective provision in the Articles of Association is planned to be cancelled at the next annual general meeting.

 The Supervisory Board performs in full all tasks with which it is entrusted under the terms of statutory provisions, the Articles of Association and the German Corporate Governance Code (GCGC).